 We've chosen 10 new seven-seaters - a mix of MPVs and SUVs.
 With most, the third row of seats is only for occasional use by children or small people, but a few are able to transport an extra couple of adults comfortably.

-Naturally, they are all big, and when the rear seats are folded down, they offer van-like load capacities.
+Naturally, they're all big, and when the rear seats are folded down, they offer van-like load capacities.
+So here's 10 of the best seven-seaters.

 The big Q7 is a premium seven-seater choice boasting sharp looks, a great driving experience and loads of tech.